China’s Space Station To Plunge To Earth Sunday In Latest Data: 1 Person In History Ever Hit By Space Debris

 The Europen Space Agency calculates a target time for the space station to rain down on Earth of 7:25 p.m.
 EDT on Sunday.
 The Aerospace Corp. puts the re-entry a bit sooner and expects the space station to crash down at 4:30 p.m.
 EDT on Sunday.

 Both time estimates are offered with a “give or take 8-hours” so the timeline window stretches from Sunday into Monday.
-This change of time also changes the locations, but on Saturday morning they were working on that updated calculation.
+This change of time also changes the locations, but on Saturday morning, they were working on that updated calculation.
 ESA International reports the re-entry location for this space station is somewhere within 43ºN and 43ºS.
 This is a huge area and they are hoping to pinpoint this down to a closer range as the weekend progresses.
 To view the map click here.

 As of yesterday, Tiangong-1’s re-entry was expected to put it over the Pacific Ocean.
-If that were the case it would offer quite a show for any boaters in the area, claimed Aerospace Corp’s Ted Muelhaupt.
+If that were the case, it would offer quite a show for any boaters in the area, claimed Aerospace Corp’s Ted Muelhaupt.
 That has now changed, as the timeline has changed.

 According to Space.com the exact location of the space station re-entry is not known today, but the uncertainty of the time and place of the re-entry has prompted some emergency preparation.
 One of those preparations was the activation of the state emergency operations center in Michigan to monitor the re-entry of China’s Tiangong-1 Space Station, according to an earlier article from the Inquisitr.